- Clinical science

 - Some leiomyomas may involve regressive changes: scar formation, calcification, and cysts

-- Microscopic: Smooth muscle tissue, consisting of monoconal cells interspersed with connective tissue
+- Microscopic: Smooth muscle tissue in a whorled pattern with well-demarcated borders, consisting of monoclonal cells interspersed with connective tissue

 |Risk factors|| || |

 - Uterine fibroids, adenomyosis, and endometriosis may be present simultaneously in the same patient.